Care for Your Pets

 Warning signs of Dental Disease:

-Plaque is an accumulation of food, calcium, and bacteria.
+Plaque is an accumulation of debris and bacteria.
 When plaque is present, bacteria remain at the gum line.
-When the plaque isn’t present, the saliva will more easily wash the bacteria from the gum line.
-Professional cleaning becomes necessary when clients are unable to keep up with home tooth brushing and dental care.
+The plaque will eventually harden and turn to tartar.
 Like people, animals need professional teeth cleaning on a routine basis.

 Surgical Services